Voting Rights Measure Likely Doomed In US Senate - UrduPoint

 Republicans though remained firmly against the Democratic effort.

-Their bill is a "transparently partisan plan to tilt every election in America permanently in their favor," said top Senate Republican Mitch McConnell in a floor speech before the vote.
+Their bill is a "transparently partisan plan to tilt every election in America permanently in their favor," said top Senate Republican Mitch McConnell.

 "Is saving democracy a priority for this Administration or not?
 Right-wing zealots are systematically dismantling our democratic institutions," Ezra Levin, co-executive director of progressive election group Indivisible, said Monday on Twitter.